 Ahmed Raza (ARCH consortium)

 Supervised by Dr Charis Marwick, University of Dundee

 E. coli bacteraemia Antimicrobial Resistance: Bacterial whole genome sequencing linked to patient data

-Escherichia coli (E.coli) is a major cause of bacteremia and a critical antimicrobial resistance (AMR) concern.
-E. coli bacteremia is associated with high morbidity and mortality.
+Escherichia coli (E.coli) is a major cause of bacteraemia and a critical antimicrobial resistance (AMR) concern.
+E. coli bacteraemia is associated with high morbidity and mortality.
 We will link microbiological and whole genome sequencing data of clinical Enterobacteriaceae (mainly E.coli bacteraemia) isolates to source patients’ data to identify potential transmissions of, and quantify specific patient risk factors for AMR infections and adverse outcomes in order to inform infection control and antimicrobial stewardship interventions.

 Esther Rottenburg (AMIS consortium)